Thesis topics

 Feedback as a tool to improve virtual meetings |

-Feedback is an effective tool for improving virtual collaboration, especially when it is related to specific behaviour.
+Feedback is an effective tool for improving virtual collaboration, especially when it is related to specific behavior.
 Questions on this topic should address the implementation and evaluation of feedback in virtual meetings.

 |